jigish/slate/README.md

     Will bind the keystroke ctrl-shift-leftarrow to nudge the window 100 pixels to the left

+* Throw the window to any screen: "throw screen style"

+        screen = the screen you want to throw the window to (0 indexed) style = (optional) resize if you want the window to be fullscreen on screen, noresize if you want it to stay the size it is (default is noresize)

 ### Example Config ###

 You can check out my own config in the file "slate" in my [dotfiles](https://github.com/jigish/dotfiles)